scozv/blog/_posts/2016-07-27-bolero-a-restful-scaffold-with-scala.md

 DO NOT host the deployment script or production configuration in development code.

-Supposing we have a huge project (codename: PJ):
+Supposing we have a huge project (codename: PJ), and we separate this project into different code repositories:

 {% highlight bash %}
 pj-docs                 # documentation center, using Markdown